Poisoning of Sergei and Yulia Skripal: United Kingdom

 In the UK, the response to the poisonings was viewed as a success.
 Initially there were criticisms of the intelligence failures with the supposed GRU agents gaining access to the UK in the first place.
 After the Litvinenko poisoning, however, there were calls for more robust action against Russia, should an event like it unfold.
 The Salisbury poisonings put that robustness into action, rallying significant solidarity from the West.
 In addition, the response also exposed many Russian intelligence officers, and British officials believe they did real damage to Russian intelligence operations, even if it was short term.

 Some of the emergency vehicles used in the response to the poisoning were buried in a landfill site near Cheltenham.
 In June 2019 it was revealed emergency services spent £891,000 on replacing and discarding contaminated vehicles.
 South Western ambulance service discarded eight vehicles, comprising three ambulances and five paramedic cars.
 Wiltshire Police destroyed a total of 16 vehicles at a cost of £460,000.

 On 13 September 2018, Chris Busby, a retired research scientist, who is regularly featured as an expert on the Russian government-controlled RT television network, was arrested after his home in Bideford was raided by police.
-Busby was an outspoken critic of the British Government's handling of the Salisbury poisoning.
+Busby was an outspoken critic of the British Government's handling of the Salisbury poisonings.
 In one video he said: "Just to make it perfectly clear, there's no way that there's any proof that the material that poisoned the Skripals came from Russia."
 Busby was held for 19 hours under the Explosive Substances Act 1883, before being released with no further action.
 Following his release, Busby told the BBC he believed that the fact that two of the officers who had raided his property had felt unwell was explained by "psychological problems associated with their knowledge of the Skripal poisoning".